 What if I am a cross-border worker?

-If you are an individual who works both in the UK and another country within the European Economic Area (EEA), (for example, you live in the Republic of Ireland but work in Northern Ireland), there are complicated rules regarding the social security position.
+If you are an individual who works both in the UK and another country within the European Economic Area (EEA), including Switzerland and, for example, you live in the Republic of Ireland but work in Northern Ireland, there are complicated rules regarding the social security position.

 These ‘multi-state workers’ normally pay National Insurance contributions (NIC) or social security contributions in the country that they are resident in, provided that they also perform ‘substantial’ duties in that country.